Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

+For the latter, the arc descent aspect of \Cref{arc-descent} and invariance of \'{e}tale cohomology under Henselian pairs \cite{Gab94a}*{Theorem 1} take care of the prime to $p$-factor of $G$.
+Thus, we may assume that $G$ is of $p$-power order and use the $p$-adic continuity formula \eqref{eqn:continuity-formula} to reduce to the functor

 By \Cref{arc-sheaves}, the functor $A' \mapsto A'/^\bL p$ satisfies hyperdescent for those $p$-complete arc hypercovers whose terms are perfectoid $A$-algebras.
 Thus, the deformation theoretic \Cref{prop:defthy} allows us to decrease $n$ to reduce to showing $p$-complete arc hyperdescent for the functor $A' \mapsto R\Gamma(A'/^\bL p, G)$.
 To reduce further, we choose a system $\pi^{1/p^n} \in A$ of compatible $p$-power roots with $\pi$ a unit multiple of $p$ in $A$ (see \S\ref{perfectoid-def}).
-As above, by \Cref{arc-sheaves}, each functor $A' \mapsto A'/^\bL \pi^{1/p^n}$ satisfies hyperdescent for those $p$-complete arc hypercovers whose terms are perfectoid $A$-algebras $A'$, and \Cref{prop:defthy} reduces us to considering the functor $A' \mapsto R\Gamma(A'/^\bL \pi^{1/p^n}, G)$.
-Thus, by passing to the direct limit, we even reduce to the functor
+As above, by \Cref{arc-sheaves}, each functor $A' \mapsto A'/^\bL \pi^{1/p^n}$ satisfies hyperdescent for those $p$-complete arc hypercovers whose terms are perfectoid $A$-algebras $A'$.
+Thus, by iteratively applying \Cref{prop:defthy} we see that for any $p$-complete arc hypercover $A' \ra A'^\bullet$ whose terms are perfectoid $A$-algebras, the fiber of the hyperdescent comparison map

+maps isomorphically to the corresponding fiber in which $n$ replaced by $n + 1$.
+Thus, by passing to the filtered direct limit over all $n \ge 0$, we even reduce to considering the functor

 Since $A'/ (\pi^{1/p^\infty}) \cong (A'/pA')^\red$ (see \eqref{p-oid-mod-pi}) and $A'\langle \pi\rangle = A'\langle \pi^{1/p^\infty} \rangle$ (see \eqref{no-big-tor}), we have

 Thus, we may replace $A$ by the perfect $\bF_p$-algebra $(A/pA)^\red$ to reduce to showing that the functor $A' \mapsto R\Gamma(A', G)$ satisfies hyperdescent for those arc hypercovers whose terms are perfect $(A/pA)^\red$-algebras.
 By \eqref{crystalline-cor}, this functor is nothing else than